 The information in this document was the best available at the time of release.
 North Central College endeavors to present an accurate overview of the policies, programs, facilities, and personnel of the College in this document.
-However, North Central College reserves the right to alter any information described in the document without notice or obligation.
+However, due to the COVID-19 pandemic and other unique circumstances, North Central College reserves the right to alter, amend, or institute interim policies regarding any information described in the document without notice or obligation.
 This document is updated regularly, and published to the College website annually, through the Office of Student Affairs.